andrea-pugliatti/deck-lab/README.md

 This starts:

-- `db` — PostgreSQL 16
+- `db`: PostgreSQL 16
-- `backend` — Spring Boot app on port 8080 (loads env from `.env`)
+- `backend`: Spring Boot app on port 8080 (loads env from `.env`)
-- `frontend` — Vite dev server on port 5173
+- `frontend`: Vite dev server on port 5173

 ##### Live Development with Compose Watch

-The Compose environment is preconfigured to support **Docker Compose Watch** for hot reloading and file syncing.
-To run container services with file syncing and auto-rebuilds enabled, run:
+The Compose setup supports **Docker Compose Watch** for hot reloading and file syncing.
+To run services with file syncing and auto-rebuilds, run:

 ```bash
 docker compose watch